okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/architecture-tutorials/mmod/lab-4-deploy-changes-to-production/index.md

 # Manage multiple Okta environments tutorial 4: Deploy changes to production

 > **Note:** This area is a work in progress.
-Please give us feedback on the content and format of this new type of architecture article.
-You can leave feedback by:
+Please leave feedback on the content and format of this new type of architecture article by posting comments in the [Architecture area of the developer forums](https://devforum.okta.com/c/questions/architecture/24).
->
->* Posting a comment in the [Architecture developer forum](https://devforum.okta.com/c/questions/architecture/24).
->* Using the Feedback tab on this page with a subject of "Terraform Deploy Changes Tutorial".

 In tutorials 2 and 3, you made changes in a preview environment that isn't available to most users.
 This makes it easy for developers, testers, and early adopters to test their changes without impacting production.